-The two rounds of France's 2017 presidential elections will take place on April 23 and May 7, the government announced on 04 May 2016.
-Parliamentary elections will take place right after, on June 11 and June 18.
+The two rounds of France's 2017 presidential elections would take place on April 23 and May 7, the government announced on 04 May 2016.
+Parliamentary elections would take place right after, on June 11 and June 18.

-Many of same issues playing out in the U.S. campaign are also resonating in France.
-Voters are disenchanted with the status quo, worried about jobs, and fearful of the downsides of immigration, globalization and militant Islam.
-These concerns are powering a hunger for new faces and new solutions.
+Many of same issues playing out in the US campaign also resonated in France.
+Voters were disenchanted with the status quo, worried about jobs, and fearful of the downsides of immigration, globalization and militant Islam.
+These concerns were powering a hunger for new faces and new solutions.
 All of this has sent former prime minister and current mayor of Bordeaux Alain Juppe and many other mainstream candidates scrambling to rebrand, eager to ditch their insider image.
-The National Front consistently ranks as France’s most popular party, suggesting major mainstream parties may have a tough battle ahead of the 2017 presidential vote.
-Far-right party leader Marine Le Pen is seen making it to the run-off between the top two candidates after the first round, but then losing.
+The National Front consistently ranked as France’s most popular party, suggesting major mainstream parties may have a tough battle ahead of the 2017 presidential vote.
+Far-right party leader Marine Le Pen was seen making it to the run-off between the top two candidates after the first round, but then losing.

 Aside from Le Pen, the two most popular figures on the right and the left are, respectively, the oldest and youngest potential candidates: Alain Juppé, who served as Prime Minister under Chirac, and Emmanuel Macron, Hollande’s Minister of Economy, Industry, and Digital Affairs.
 Opinion polls showed former prime minister Alain Juppe from the center-right Les Republicains party as the front-runner.
 Juppé’s ratings in opinion polls have been remarkably steady, and Macron’s have been surprisingly high.

-Regional elections are regarded as a launch pad for the presidential elections in 2017, and a win could significantly boost a candidate’s chances.
+Regional elections were regarded as a launch pad for the presidential elections in 2017, and a win could significantly boost a candidate’s chances.